Lydoww/Todo-App-React/README.md

 ### Server Setup

-1. **Install the necessary dependencies:**

-    ```bash
-    npm install
-    ```

-    This will set up the `package-lock.json` file and install all required dependencies.

-2. **Create a `.env` file** at the root of the server directory and configure it with your database and server information.
+1. **Create a `.env` file** at the root of the server directory and configure it with your database and server information.
 Below is an example configuration:

     ```env
     USERNAME=test